City to hang rainbow flags at airport Chick-fil-A in show of LGBTQ support

 Ken Yeager, the first openly gay elected official in Santa Clara County, told NBC News on Thursday that he submitted the flag idea to the city council at the Tuesday night meeting.

-San Jose Vice Mayor Charles Jones told NBC News the plan is to have a flag or flags near the restaurant and outside of the airport.
+San Jose Vice Mayor Charles Jones said the plan is to have a flag or flags near the restaurant and outside of the airport.

 The city council last year decided to allow a number of restaurants including Chick-fil-A to open in the airport food court, which some council members now say was an oversight.